Olenjan/ItemGenerator/README.md

 Equipment type - a specific type of 'equipment' that can only be equipped into a certain 'equipment slot' Equipment properties - A unique set of numeric values or flags for a certain 'equipment type' that affects 'Character properties'
-Affix - 'Modifier' that can be added to an item that changes either 'character property' or 'equipment property' Weapon - An Equipment in a specific 'equipment slot' that is used for specific 'Actions' and interacting with 'Enemies'
+Affix - 'Modifier' that can be added to an item that changes either 'character property' or 'equipment property' Weapon - Equipment type that provides combat properties and enables 'Attack' skills

+// Combat basics
+Skill - A designed 'action' or a 'modifier' granted to a 'character' Active Skill - An 'action' granted to a 'character' Passive Skill - A 'modifier' granted to a 'character' Resource - Character property that limits the use of specific skills Area of effect - Region in an 'instance' where an 'action applies' its 'effects' to all valid 'targets'.
+Either in a radius or a specific shape.
+Duration - Time period that an 'effect' remains active Cooldown - Time period that must pass after using a 'skill' before it can be used again Projectile - Moving 'entity' created by an 'Attack' or 'Spell' that deals damage and/or carries and applies 'effects' when either reacing its 'target' or another condition. effect

-//
+// Combat Advanced
-Attack - A damaging 'Active skill' directly damaging an 'Enemy' with a 'weapon' that uses the 'weapon's' 'equipment properties' as the source of the damage.
+Attack - An 'Active skill', that is either melee or ranged that uses the 'weapon's' 'equipment properties' for its behavior .
 Have a chance to miss.
 Can cause 'Effects'.
 Only usable with certain 'weapon' types.
+Melee Attack - 'Attack' that requires direct 'weapon' contact with the 'target' Ranged Attack - 'Attack' that can be performed at a distance and does not requires direct 'weapon' contact with the 'target' Attack Speed - Rate at which 'Attacks' can be performed

-Spell - A damaging 'Active skill' indirectly damaging an 'Enemy' with a 'weapon' that does NOT use 'weapon's' 'equipment properties' as the source of the damage.
+Spell - An 'Active skill' that is ranged or close range that does NOT use 'weapon's' 'equipment properties' for its behavior.
 Cannot miss.
 Is an 'Effect' and can cause 'Effects'
+Cast Time - Duration required to perform a 'Spell' before applying its 'effect'

-Buff - A Positive 'Status effect'
+Hit - Successful application of 'damage' from an 'Attack' or 'Spell' to a target Buff - A Positive 'Status effect'
 Debuff - A Negative 'Status effect'
+Regen - Continuously 'healing' 'buff'
+Degen - Continuously 'damaging' 'debuff'
+Aura - Continuous 'Status effect' that applies to all valid targets within an 'Area of effect' around its source

 ## Databases